 I’m not proud of what I did on my birthday.

-Someone close to me flew out across the country just so he could treat me to dinner.
-We were eating at Olive Garden and enjoying a basket of endless breadsticks when politics somehow found its way into our conversation.
+One of my friends (who happens to be a male stripper) drove out across the country just so he could celebrate my special day with me.
+We were eating at McDonald’s and enjoying the best French Fries that fast food has to offer when politics somehow found its way into our conversation.
 I already knew that politics had a funny way of turning civil discussions into bitter arguments…but there was no way that could happen to me, right?

 I was wrong.
 We learned that he supported Trump while I supported Hillary.
 It all went downhill after that.
 I tried to make him see things my way, and he did the same.
 The more we tried to change each other’s views, the more we just became entrenched in our own beliefs.
 What was supposed to be a happy day turned into a night of bitter anger.